-Mike Freeman has been hailed as a "master soloist" and "superb" vibes player for work with his own groups and performances as a featured member of other notable groups.
+Mike Freeman has been hailed as "masterful", a "superb" vibes player, and "wildly talented" for work with his own groups and performances as a featured member of other notable groups.
 Energetic, rhythmic, soulful, and melodic, Mike’s performances have taken him from North America and Europe, to the Azores, Caribbean, and South America.
-His six recordings of original music (ranging from jazz, Latinjazz, salsa, Brazilian, fusion, and R&B) have gained national and international attention including Grammy and Latin Grammy consideration and extensive radio airplay, charting on jazz, contemporary jazz, and world music radio.
+His six recordings of original music (ranging from jazz, Latinjazz, salsa, Brazilian, fusion, and R&B) have gained national and international attention, have been both Grammy and Latin Grammy entries, and received extensive radio airplay, charting on jazz, contemporary jazz, and world music radio.
 Mike Freeman & Spellbound's 1985 self-titled debut recording was followed by the drive-time success of “Street Shuffle.”
 “Wiggle Stomp" reflects a deeper immersion into the Latin music scene that, for him, began in the mid-1990s.
 On “In the Zone,” Mike brings salsa forms into a jazz context.
 "The Vibesman" 2012, takes that exploration further with a set of music that captured the attention of many.
-His newest production “Blue Tjade” blends some of his early writing styles into clave-based music.
+His newest production “Blue Tjade” (a tip of the hat to Cal Tjader) blends some of his early Spellbound writing styles into clave-based music.

-High-profile shows for Mike as a leader include the Trinidad & Tobago Steelpan & Jazz Festival; Festival Internacional (Terciera, Azores); Central Park’s Harlem Meer concert series in New York City; and First Night celebrations.
-Other past performance highlights and endeavors include producing Band Together, a Hurricane Katrina Benefit Concert for Tipitinas Foundation benefiting New Orleans–area musicians and the Humane Society; performing for Flood Relief in Des Moines, Iowa; Joslyn Art Museum’s Jazz on the Green in Omaha, NE; the Berks, Rehoboth Beach, Hennessy Greenwich Village, and JVC Newport (at Saratoga) jazz festivals as well as an extensive tour of Portugal, cosponsored by the Fulbright Foundation and the American Embassy.
+Past performance highlights as a leader include the Trinidad & Tobago Steelpan & Jazz Festival; Festival Internacional (Terciera, Azores); Central Park’s Harlem Meer concert series in New York City; performing for Flood Relief in Des Moines, Iowa; Joslyn Art Museum’s Jazz on the Green in Omaha, NE; the Berks, Rehoboth Beach, Hennessy Greenwich Village, and JVC Newport (at Saratoga) jazz festivals; International Association of Jazz Educators (IAJE) Convention, as well as an extensive tour of Portugal, cosponsored by the Fulbright Foundation and the American Embassy (USIA), where he received the Medal of the City of Guarda.

-Mike received the medal of the city of Guarda, Portugal
+Mike Freeman received the Medal of the City, Guarda, Portugal, 1985

-Born and raised in Omaha, Nebraska, Mike Freeman began playing professionally at the age of thirteen.
-He started learning drums at five and became interested in jazz music by listening to drummers Buddy Rich and Max Roach.
-He played in local rock bands and a big band called Resurrected Swing.
-At twelve, he began playing the vibraphone, and by fifteen, he was a percussionist for the Omaha Symphony.
-He also gave lessons at the local music store.
+Born and raised in Omaha, Nebraska, Mike Freeman started learning drums at age five and began playing professionally at age thirteen.
+At twelve, he began playing the vibraphone, and by fifteen, he was a percussionist for the Omaha Symphony under conductor Thomas Briccetti.
 During his last year of high school, he began traveling to Chicago to study with renowned percussionist and veteran studio musician Bobby Christian.
-Just before entering the School of Music at DePaul University in Chicago, Mike started to concentrate on the vibraphone and composition.
-In college, he began leading his own groups, performing at clubs, both in Chicago and Omaha, and working as a side musician.
-At DePaul, he studied with jazz pianist Alan Swain and saxophonist Tom Hilliard, and received a Bachelor of Music (composition) with high honors in 1981.
-In New York, where he’s lived and worked since 1981, Mike studied with composer/arranger Hale Rood, who wrote for Louie Bellson, and attended the BMI composers workshop.
+He graduated DePaul University with a Bachelor of Music composition with high honors in 1981.
+In New York, where he’s lived and worked since, he studied with composer/arranger Hale Rood, (who wrote for Louie Bellson).

 Joslyn Art Museum Omaha, NE